d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

         nn.Dense(10))
 ```

-We took the liberty of replacing the Gaussian activation in the last layer by a regular dense network since this is rather much more convenient to train.
-Other than that the network matches the historical definition of LeNet5.
-Next, we feed a single-channel example of size $28 \times 28$ into the network and perform a forward computation layer by layer to see the output shape of each layer.
+As compared to the original network,
+we took the liberty of replacing
+the Gaussian activation in the last layer
+by a regular dense layer, which tends to be
+significantly more convenient to train.
+Other than that, this network matches
+the historical definition of LeNet5.
+Next, we feed a single-channel example
+of size $28 \times 28$ into the network
+and perform a forward computation layer by layer
+printing the output shape at each layer
+to make sure we understand what's happening here.

 ```{.python .input}
 X = nd.random.uniform(shape=(1, 1, 28, 28))